MSc Pollution & Environmental Control / Course details

 Scholarships and bursaries

-We offer a number of postgraduate taught scholarships and awards to outstanding UK and international students each year
+Across our institution, we offer a number of postgraduate taught scholarships and awards to outstanding UK and international students each year

 The University of Manchester is committed to widening participation in master's study, and allocates £300,000 in funding each year.
 Our Manchester Masters Bursaries are aimed at widening access to master's courses by removing barriers to postgraduate education for students from underrepresented groups.